Konamo-Sorano/AE3-Poptracker-Pack/README.md

 ## What is this
 This is an Ape Escape 3 poptracker Pack that needs some small fixes
 ## Todo list
-Fetch slot data to automatically change the settings

-Add more maps
+Add more maps (lost most screenshots because god loves me)

 Clean the code (probably won't do this because GOD THIS THING IS A MESS)